simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 ## Introduction

 Turns out there is no good text version of Roerich's Trails to Inmost Asia.
-PDFs are not usable for annotating and shared work and contain tons of errors.
+Available PDFs and Internet Archive TXT files are not usable for annotating and shared work and contain tons of errors.
 So here it is.

 * Based on [Internet Archive version](https://archive.org/details/in.ernet.dli.2015.43990) Roerich's book in TXT format.
 * Excessive line breaks removed to adapt for larger screens.
 * Page numbers are preserved for easy reference.
 * Lots of small edits and formatting.
-* [Google Docs version](https://docs.google.com/document/d/1ZvcCOrRze3yLZ7HC0lz-M40sQmiLVOqX7Nz8g7ZXY9s/edit?usp=sharing) - use to download as DOC or PDF or copy for your work online.
+* [Google Docs version](https://docs.google.com/document/d/1ZvcCOrRze3yLZ7HC0lz-M40sQmiLVOqX7Nz8g7ZXY9s/edit?usp=sharing) - use to download as DOC or PDF or make a copy for your work online.

-## The Book
+## Book start

 TRAILS TO INMOST ASIA